Using the Law Library

 Lost & found.
 Ask staff at the Service Counter about lost or found items.

 Theft.
 Do not leave valuables unattended.
+The Law Library is not responsible for the security of unattended items.
 Report a theft to University Police at (949) 824-5223, and inform staff at the Service Counter.

 Several convenience items are available to use in the Law Library.

-- Book stands are placed in several locations throughout the Law Library.
+- Book stands are placed throughout the Law Library.
 These can keep casebooks upright as you read and take notes.

 - Digital newspapers on a tablet.
 Look for the iPad upstairs to check today's news.
 There are several news sources on the iPad, including the New York Times and The Wall Street Journal.